Mohamed-Esmat/tanstack-query-demo-guide/README.md

 ## Table of contents

+- About this project
+- Project structure (quick map)
+- How to use this project (students)
+- Backend API and server
 - What and why TanStack Query
 - Core mental model: server state vs UI state
 - Installation and project setup